Visa policy of South Korea: 30-day visa exemption

-This policy does not apply to the following nationalities:
+This policy does not apply to the citizens of the following countries and territories:

 Nationality evaluation

 Under article 20 of the Nationality Act, North Koreans and Sakhalin Koreans are eligible for the evaluation of nationality.
 The evaluation is used to determine whether one possesses South Korean nationality based on the Nationality Act of South Korea.

 As a part of the evaluation process, the applicant's personal history, family ties, migration history and current nationality (if any) will be examined by the Ministry of Justice.
 Successful applicants will be allowed to acquire South Korean nationality (in case of North Koreans) or have their South Korean nationality reinstated (for first-generation Sakhalin Koreans).
 Descendants of first-generation Sakhalin Koreans may be eligible for South Korean nationality through either express naturalization or reinstatement.

 Jeju Visa Waiver Program

-On 4 February 2020, due to the COVID-19 pandemic, the Jeju Visa Waiver Program was suspended by the Jeju Government.
-The program resumed on 1 June 2022.

-All ordinary passport holders except the following can stay visa-free 30 days in Jeju Province.
+The Jeju Visa Waiver Program allows all holders of ordinary passports, except of the following citizens of other countries and territories, to stay without a visa for 30 days in Jeju Province.

-Travelers using this program must hold a K-ETA approval before their flight and enter Jeju via direct flights only.
+Travelers using this program must hold a K-ETA approval before their flight and enter Jeju via direct, international flights landing at Jeju International Airport only.

 However, the above-mentioned nationalities are eligible if holding a Certificate of Invitation issued by Jeju Government or Jeju Island Immigration Office, or have previously visited South Korea for 3 times since 1996 or once since 2006 while holding permanent residence permits issued by Five Eyes countries (Australia, Canada, New Zealand, United Kingdom and the United States).